gulpjs/gulp/docs/FAQ.md

 Always use `\n` to prevent diff issues between operating systems.

+## I installed gulp as a dependency from package.json file by running `npm install` but I keep getting `command not found` whenever I try running a gulp command, why doesn't it work?

+Upon installing gulp as a project dependency, you need to add that to your PATH environment variable so that when you run a command, the system can find it.
+An easy solution is to install gulp globally, so that its binaries end up in your PATH environment variable.
+To install gulp globally, use the command `npm install gulp-cli -g`

 ## Where can I get updates on gulp?

 gulp updates can be found on the following twitters: